Maintenance of Religious Harmony Act: Clause 8

 St Andrew's Cathedral, Singapore, the cathedral church of the Anglican Diocese of Singapore.
 Various other churches – among others, the Methodist, Presbyterian and Roman Catholic churches – can be found in Singapore.
 One concern raised about the Maintenance of Religious Harmony Bill was that diversity within religions such as Christianity made it difficult for fair representation on the PCRH and might lead to smaller and independent religious bodies being excluded.

 There were also concerns that the earlier drafts of the bill phrased clause 8, which listed the unacceptable conduct which could be subject to a restraining order, in broad and subjective terms.
 One of the phrases in question was causing feelings of enmity, hatred, ill-will or hostility in clause 8(1)(a) of the earlier draft of the bill.
 The view was taken that this was drafted in a subjective manner, suggesting that if any person felt offended this would be a sufficient ground upon which a restraining order might be issued.
 It was suggested that this clause should be phrased to suggest that the objective view of a reasonable person would be the standard adopted.

 Another phrase in question appeared in clause 8(1)(b), which prohibited religious leaders or groups from promoting political causes.
 The concern raised was that some religious causes might be regarded as political causes, and that it was difficult to distinguish between the religious and the political where there were moral and social issues involved.
 In addition, religions which hold comprehensive worldviews, such as Islam and Christianity, might fall afoul of this provision as such religions were seen as a code of life which encompassed everything else including politics.
 Thus, the freedom of these particular religious groups to practice and propagate their religion guaranteed by Article 15 of the Constitution might be curtailed.

 Clause 8(1)(d) of the draft bill empowered the Minister to issue a restraining order against a person for "exciting disaffection against the President or the Government of Singapore".
 The lack of clarity on the definition of "exciting disaffection" also raised some concerns.

 Eventually, several amendments were made to clause 8 of the bill.
-The changes included, inter alia, the deletion of the phrase prejudicing the maintenance of harmony in clause 8(1)(a) and establishing a nexus between the concept of exciting disaffection and the abuse of religion in clause 8(1)(d).
+The changes included, among other things, the deletion of the phrase prejudicing the maintenance of harmony in clause 8(1)(a) and establishing a nexus between the concept of exciting disaffection and the abuse of religion in clause 8(1)(d).
 These amendments sought to address concerns that the clause was too widely phrased.

 Nonetheless, critics have submitted that the object of the statute – to separate religion from politics – is futile.
 To religions with holistic worldviews, the practice of faith will inevitably tread on issues falling within the broad, undefined meaning of politics under the Act.